 I struggle with dinners so much over the summer.
 I don’t know if it’s the brief change in schedule, or the added challenge of working and entertaining the kids at the same time – or maybe it’s forgetting that the sun stays up long after bedtime that throws me off, but it’s not unusual for me to realize it’s after five and I haven’t started dinner yet!
 I find myself making a mad dash to somehow prepare and serve dinner before bedtime, which usually means scrapping my initial plans and digging a frozen pizza out of the freezer.

 A while back my slow cooker died after ten years of faithful service, and my husband surprised me with an all in one slow cooker and pressure cooker to cheer me up (I really did love that thing).
 I’d always been a little hesitant to use a pressure cooker because I truly believed low and slow was the way to achieve tender, tasty meals.
 A mom can only eat so much frozen pizza though.
-It didn’t take long to be swayed by the promises of meals in 30 minutes that were repeated in my favorite mom’s groups.
+It didn’t take long to be swayed by the promises of meals in 30 minutes that were repeated in my favorite mom’s groups as well as some of the information I was reading on a page that has the Best Pressure Cooker review as well as some alternative runners up that could have been just as good for cooking.
 I caved and found a chicken recipe.
 And then I found a fajita recipe.
 And before long I was totally convinced – this pressure cooker was going to save me from frozen meals and 9pm dinners!
 I cannot praise pressure cookers highly enough and from looking at these nuwave pressure cooker reviews, nor can All Great Appliances either.
 Not convinced?
 Go and check their reviews out, or even better try a pressure cooker yourself!

 Pot roast is my favorite slow cooker meal, and when I penciled it into my calendar I totally intended to make it that way.
 Then my conference call ran long, and the kids begged for a picnic lunch, and I forgot my son had a late afternoon doctor’s appointment.
 Before I knew it I was resigning myself to winging this recipe in my pressure cooker.
 And boy am I glad I did, because that night we had the BEST pot roast I had ever eaten.
 My house smelled amazing, dinner looked like I had been cooking all day and the roast itself was perfect.
 It was so tender, it just melted in your mouth and was so full of rich flavor everyone went back for seconds.
 This has become my go-to way of making a pot roast, and it’s even easier than my slow cooker method!